 The Co-op board will review your employment history and income documents, as well as your credit and asset information.
 Review which documents you may need for a mortgage pre-approval to better prepare!
 The board will want to ensure that you have a steady job with a stable income and have enough assets to afford the unit’s payments.

-What are the Steps in the Co-op Loan Process?
+What are the Beginning Steps in the Co-op Financing Process?

 1.)
 Get Pre-Approved

-- Speak with a mortgage lender to determine what you can afford.
-This will help you narrow down your property search and will make you appear as a more competitive buyer.
+2.)
+Speak with a mortgage lender to determine what you can afford.
+This will help you narrow down your property search and make you appear a more competitive buyer.
 Use our mortgage amortization calculator to help you visualize which monthly mortgage payments may fit within your desired budget.